 One of Nash’s major contributions was the Nash Equilibrium, a method for predicting the outcome of non-cooperative games based on equilibrium.
 Nash’s 1950 doctoral dissertation, “Non-Cooperative Games,” details his theory.
 The Nash Equilibrium expanded upon earlier research on two-player, zero-sum games.
 Selten applied Nash’s findings to dynamic strategic interactions, and Harsanyi applied them to scenarios with incomplete information to help develop the field of information economics.
 Their contributions are widely used in economics, such as in the analysis of oligopoly and the theory of industrial organization, and have inspired new fields of research.

 James M. Buchanan Jr. received the prize in 1986 for his development of the contractual and constitutional bases for the theory of economic and political decision-making.
 Using Buchanan’s insights regarding the political process, human nature, and free markets.

-He showed that contrary to the conventional wisdom that public-sector actors act in the public’s best interest as “public servants”, politicians and bureaucrats tend to act in their own self-interest, just like private-sector.
+He showed that contrary to the conventional wisdom that public-sector actors act in the public’s best interest as “public servants”, politicians and bureaucrats tend to act in their self-interest, just like the private sector.
 He described his theory as “politics without romance.”
 We can better understand the incentives that motivate political actors and better predict the results of political decision-making.
 We can then design fixed rules that are more likely to lead to desirable outcomes.

 Hy we are on Patreon: https://www.patreon.com/pyoflife